plone/plone.restapi/docs/source/upgrade-guide.md

 ## Upgrading to `plone.restapi` 9.x

+`plone.restapi` 9.x dropped support for Python 3.7, which reached its `end-of-life <https://devguide.python.org/versions/>`_ in July 2023.

+Upgrading to `plone.restapi` 9.x might require minor changes to your code base that are described in this section.
+If you are using a recent version of Volto, there are no changes necessary.

 ### Link Integrity

 When calling the @linkintegrity endpoint in `plone.restapi` before 9.0.0, a content object with no link integrity breaches would return just an empty list in the response body: